tsatria03/CookyCraze/docks/readme.txt

 There are 100 achievements spread across all tracked statistics, including baking, economy, upgrades, bundles, events, the cooky flipper, the slot machine, and blackjack.
 Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

 Achievements are shown in a dedicated menu accessible from the main game interface.
-Every achievement is always visible in the list, showing its name followed by locked or unlocked.
-Pressing enter on an unlocked achievement re-speaks its description.
-Pressing enter on a locked achievement tells you what you need to do to unlock it.
+Unlocked achievements always appear at the top of the list, followed by locked ones.
+The menu shows how many you have unlocked out of the total.
+Pressing enter on an unlocked achievement shows a dialog with its description that you can read at your own pace.
+Pressing enter on a locked achievement gives you a cryptic hint about what you need to do to earn it.
 When you earn an achievement during play, the game announces it non-interruptively in the background and stores it in the achievements buffer so you can review it later.
-Pressing enter on an unlocked achievement in the menu shows a dialog you can read at your own pace.

 Save slots.